Megan Rapinoe: Politics

 In December 2019, Rapinoe endorsed Elizabeth Warren in the 2020 Democratic Party presidential primaries.
 During the opening night of the 2020 Democratic National Convention, Rapinoe hosted a panel with frontline workers of the COVID-19 pandemic.
+Rapinoe was one of several athletes to criticize the U.S. Supreme Court's decision to overturn Roe v.
+Wade in June 2022.
+She had been one of 500 former and current athletes who signed an amicus brief supporting abortion rights for the Supreme Court case in September 2021.